merovingienne/openmrs-module-ui-react/README.md

 ### General Guidelines

+* Fork the project, and create new branch from `develop` as per OpenMRS pull request tips. **Make all pull requests against the develop branch**.
+We use the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 * Generalize components as much as possible and allow changing behaviour via props.
   * eg: `DatePicker`, `RangedDatePicker`, `DatePickerWithTime` could all be a single component displaying different behaviours with props `isRanged`, `hasTime`.
 * Add default props and mention prop types.
 See [here](https://reactjs.org/docs/typechecking-with-proptypes.html) for more info.
 * Try to reduce dependencies on external libraries and create components from scratch where possible.
 But do not reinvent the wheel if a good substitute can be found elsewhere.
-* Code quality checks with SonarLint and ESLint are encouraged.
+* Code quality checks with [SonarLint](https://www.sonarlint.org/) are encouraged.
 * Follow [OpenMRS pull request tips](https://wiki.openmrs.org/display/docs/Pull+Request+Tips).

 # License